 Prescription Bluegrass reviews Bluegrass and Roots music that is within 6 months of it's release date.

 We do not guarantee a review but we cannot review if we don't have it.
-Reviews are done separately from Airplay considerations and must be mailed to a different location.
+Reviews are done separately from news story considerations and must be mailed to a different location.
 Please contact us for mailing instructions.

 Promotion vs. Advertising

 We've been asked more and more just recently why we didn't publish a story submitted to us at the Prescription Bluegrass Blog.

 There are many reasons why we may or may not choose to publish any particular submission.
 But most of the inquiries fall under just one category; Promotion vs. Advertising

 To that end, we've decided to publish a written version of the policy we've attempted to maintain since the beginning of the blog.

 First we are a journalistic publication for the bluegrass community.
 Second we accept advertising revenue to support our efforts.
 It must be foremost in our minds at all times that those two purposes have inherent conflicts.
 When it comes to journalism ethics we strive to hold the line.

 Our policy is to provide a news service to the bluegrass community with regard to anything bluegrass and that includes festival news.

 The problem with festivals is that most of the time the public doesn't realize just who puts these on, or who is the major promoter.
 In many cases, festivals are presented by organizations that believe in the music and operate under a non-profit status – hoping to raise money for their association or other non-profit cause.
 In other cases, festivals are presented by commercial promoters – in business for a profit.